risenW/datasist-doc/contributing.md

 * Write a description of your changes in the Preview Discussion tab
 * Click Send Pull Request.

-This request will be reviewed by datasist maintainers and if found to be OK, will be merged into the master branch.
+This request will be reviewed by datasist maintainers and where it meets the requirements,it will be merged into the master branch.

 #### **Hooray!
 You're now a contributor to datasist.
 Now go bask in the euphoria!**